alinggolee/GenderEducation/data/W11/content-en.md

 ## Closing Reflection

-Harassment uses force; beauty uses mirrors .
-While harassment silences through fear, beauty standards silence through constant comparison .
+Harassment uses force; beauty uses mirrors.
+At the same time, harassment silences through fear, beauty standards silence through constant comparison .
 Power is not always loud.
 Sometimes it whispers: 'You are not enough' .
 When we recognize that whisper, we reclaim our agency.